idatonui/Fake-News-Prediction/README.md

 ## Introduction

-In today's digital landscape, the rampant spread of misinformation and fake news poses a grave threat to societies worldwide.
-With 68% of American adults relying on social media for news, falsehoods can easily proliferate unchecked, as evidenced by studies showing that false information on platforms like Twitter spreads faster and wider than truth.
-The consequences are dire, eroding trust in institutions, polarizing communities, and undermining democratic processes.
+In today's digital age, the spread of misinformation, commonly known as fake news, has become a pervasive issue, undermining the integrity of journalistic organizations worldwide.
 The impact of fake news extends beyond politics, significantly affecting public health.
 During the COVID-19 pandemic, misinformation led to confusion and panic-buying of unproven remedies, while vaccine hesitancy fueled by false claims jeopardized efforts to curb the virus's spread.
 Addressing this challenge requires data-driven approaches, drawing on techniques from machine learning, natural language processing, and social network analysis.
 Researchers and policymakers are increasingly leveraging these tools to predict and mitigate the dissemination of fake news, enabling targeted interventions to combat its harmful effects.

 ## Problem Statement